sullvn/sull.vn/src/babbles/2017-10-03-hey-web-how-did-we-get-here.md

 What happened to just text?

 I constantly use apps on the web.
 I read news on the web.
-I communicate with other on web.
+I communicate with others on web.
 Hell, I make my living on the web.
-And yet, I’m not sure if I like it.
-It just… seems like a mistake sometimes.
+And yet I’m not even sure if I like it.
+It just, well, seems like a mistake sometimes.

 As it turns out, I’m not alone.
-The most recent word on this has been ["It’s time to kill the web"](https://blog.plan99.net/its-time-to-kill-the-web-974a9fe80c89) by Mike Hearn.
-There are dozens of us… dozens!
+The most recent chatter on this has been ["It’s time to kill the web"](https://blog.plan99.net/its-time-to-kill-the-web-974a9fe80c89) by Mike Hearn.
+There are dozens of us... dozens!

-Personally, I don’t want to kill the web just yet.
+Although I agree with Mike's points, I don’t want to kill the web.
+Well, at least just yet.
 Think of the cat GIFs!

 Perhaps we can save it.
 And to do that, let's reflect on where the web came from and what makes it special.